 Email Id: firstname.lastname@example.org

-Harshvardhan Tiwari received his Ph.D degree in Computer Science and Engineering from JIIT University, Noida, Uttar-Pradesh, India.
-He completed his post-graduate study (MTech) and graduate study (BE) both in Computer Science and Engineering from RGTU, Bhopal, Madhya-Pradesh, India in 2009 and 2005 respectively.
-His research interests are computer network, algorithms, DBMS, network security and information security.
-He has more than 4 years of teaching and research experience.
+Harshvardhan Tiwari received his Ph.D. degree in CSE from JIIT University, Noida, UP, India.
+He completed his Prost-Graduation (M.Tech.) and graduate study (B.E.) both in Computer Science and Engineering from RGTU, Bhopal, MP, in 2009 and 2005 respectively.
+His research interests are Machine Learning, Data Science, Deep Learning, Computer Networks, Algorithms, DBMS, and Cryptography.
+He has more than 9 years of teaching and research experience.
 He has several publications to his credit that are SCOPUS and DBLP indexed.
-During his academic career, he pursued and experienced teaching subjects like Distributed Operating System, Computer Architecture and Organization, Database Management System, Cryptography and Information Security, Computer Networks, and Web Technologies.
-Apart from teaching, he is an active researcher and currently advisor of two research scholars.
-He is also a member of technical program committee of referred Journals and Conference Proceedings.
-He is actively involved in curriculum planning, syllabus design at an engineering graduate level.
-He has also served as an external examiner and adjunct instructor at other Universities.
-He has participated in different faculty development programs.
-He is a member of many professional scientific bodies such as IAENG, ICST.
+During his academic career, he taught courses such as Python Application Programming, Machine Learning, Operating System, Computer Architecture and Organization, Database Management System, Cryptography, Computer Networks, and Web Technologies.
+Apart from teaching, he is an active researcher and currently an advisor of 4 research scholars.
+He is also a member of the technical program committee of referred journals and conference proceedings.
+He is actively involved in curriculum planning and syllabus design at an engineering college for graduate level program.
+He has been an external examiner at other universities.
+He has participated in different FDPs and is a member of many professional scientific bodies such as IEI, IAENG, ICST.

 Email Id: email@example.com